 At the Accident Scene

-If an accident does occur, the scene may be chaotic.
+If a car accident does occur, the scene may be chaotic.
 However, if you stay calm and are cooperative with police and others, you’ll find yourself in a much better position to ensure your legal rights are protected.
 First and foremost, stay at the scene and check yourself, other drivers, and any passengers for injuries.
 If possible, move any vehicles off the road and call police so they can document the accident and file a report, which may be important to you later on when dealing with lawyers or insurance companies.
 Along with this, use your cell phone to take pictures of the damage to your vehicle, other vehicles, and surrounding property.
 And last but certainly not least, talk to any witnesses that were present, but never admit fault or allow your driver’s license or registration to be photographed by anyone, and don’t leave the scene until other drivers and the police have done so.

 Once You’ve Left the Scene